se-for-sci/se-for-sci.github.io/content/week09_compiled/rust_example/rust.md

 ### Pattern matching

-Both Python (3.10+) and Rust have pattern matching, though Rust has it deeply baked in from a much earlier point in it's design.
+Both Python (3.10+) and Rust have pattern matching, though Rust has it deeply baked in from a much earlier point in its design.
 It's an integral part of how error propagation works, how optional values are processed, how enums (Union+enum in Python) are used, and more.